 Venturing into the woods, be it during an expedition, or just an everyday ride, we too can find ourselves transformed.
 Every time we push ourselves on the bike, or subsequently find ourselves pushed off the bike, we grow – #RubberSideUp.
 This introspective experience not only shapes us as riders, but it continues to strengthen our relationship with nature.
 If anything deserves respect, it’s the woods.

 This image of the Berserkir, or Úlfhéðnar, is further empowered by the Norse protection symbol, the Vegvísir, which is a direction sign that enables you to stay the course without being lost.
 Something extremely beneficial to cyclists.

 Drawn by Kyler Martz and screened in Austin by Industry Printshop, these American Apparel pocket tees are $25 + shipping.
+Available in

 All cops are bastards?

 All cabs are bastards?

 Boda Boda NYC and TCB Courier – that’s East Coast and West Coast – have teamed up on a limited run of shirts, designed by Tom Guenther and literally flying off the shelves now.
 Head on over to TCB Courier to swoop!

 Matt Cardinal’s Daily Derailleur Instagram illustrations are amazing and after many requests, he’s begun putting them on t-shirts.
 So far, a Shimano shirt has popped up, with what appears to be a Paul derailleur shirt in queue.
 Head over to Matt’s Instagram to follow the sales and TeeSpring to order one of the Shimano shirts.

 Edit: Matt just updated the TeeSpring site to include a web store with three designs, including the Paul derailleur.